aiidateam/aiida-website/src/blog/gsoc-2026-aiida-natural-language.md

 But solving this one problem revealed a bigger issue.
 If I added a new tool every time I discovered a missing query pattern, I would spend forever building special cases.

 Rather than continuing to add special-case tools, I generalized the solution.
-I built a generic `query_nodes` tool that accepts a structured specification with nested AND/OR filters, sorting, pagination, and group scoping.
-This approach moved the complexity from tool-building into prompt-based spec generation—the model now composes query specifications instead of requiring custom code for each new pattern.
+I built a generic `query_nodes` tool ([PR #28](https://github.com/aiidateam/aiida-agents/pull/28), currently under review) that accepts a structured specification with nested AND/OR filters, sorting, pagination, and group scoping.
+This approach moved the complexity from tool-building into prompt-based spec generation: the model now composes query specifications instead of requiring custom code for each new pattern.

 ### Discovering workflows at runtime